lilosa88/PricingHouse/README.md

 ### Numerical variables

-- Year features: We convert all the years in year features to number of years.
+We convert all the years in the year features columns (YearBuilt, YearRemodAdd, GarageYrBlt and YrSold) to number of years.

+We create two new columns:

 - soandre: New column that gives the amount of years that was remove the add and the year that actially was sold.
 - timenosold: New column that gives the amount of years that pass away between when the house was built and sold

- Drop columns: BsmtHalfBath, BsmtFullBath, MoSold and LandSlope
+ We drop the following columns: BsmtHalfBath, BsmtFullBath, MoSold and LandSlope

- We fix the skewness of some features
+ We fix the skewness of some features.

 ### Numerical variables